 If this position does not relieve back pain or causes more pain, then I would suggest you see a physical therapist trained in The Meeks Method.

-THIS IS THE "SINGLE BEST EXERCISE FOR MOST BACK PAIN" Not all you can do but a good start
+THIS IS THE "SINGLE BEST EXERCISE FOR MOST BACK PAIN"

+5-15 minutes 1-5X daily.
+Not all you can do but a good start

 SHOULDER PRESS